 - Application fee: CAD $150

-- Visa requirements: letter of acceptance, valid passport, sufficient funds, application forms, clean criminal record, letter of explanation, Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA)
+- Visa requirements: letter of acceptance, valid passport, sufficient funds ($22,895 for 1 year), application forms, clean criminal record, letter of explanation, Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA)

 Immigrant Visas

-Canadian immigrant visas are permanent residence programs like the Express Entry, Provincial Nominee Programs (PNPs), Start-up Visa, and Self-Employed Persons Program.
-They allow you to live permanently in Canada.
+Canadian immigrant visas are permanent residence programs like the Express Entry, Provincial Nominee Programs (PNPs), Business Immigration, and Self-Employed Persons Program.
+These programs allow you to live permanently in Canada.

 Permanent residents (PRs) get a PR card that provides access to healthcare coverage, federal and provincial programs, free education, and other benefits.
 Permanent residents can sponsor their dependent family to move with them.